neuroneural/wirehead/README.md

 # wirehead #

-Caching system for synthetic fMRI data using Redis and SynthSeg
+Caching system for horizontal scaling of synthetic data generators using Redis/MongoDB

 ---